Name of the study

 The primary study endpoint is median progression-free survival.
 Secondary endpoints are the R0/1 resection rate, median overall survival, response rate, toxicity, pathological response of resected lesions, postoperative morbidity, and correlation of baseline and follow-up evaluation with respect to outcomes by the central panel.

-RAS and BRAF wildtype AND left-sided primary tumor
+RAS and BRAF wildtype AND left-sided primary tumor (this arm is closed)

 Arm C: FOLFOX/FOLFIRI + bevacizumab